interpretml/DiCE/README.rst

   properties of an ML model.
 We plan to add support for this in the future.

 Roadmap
 -------
 Ideally, counterfactual explanations should balance between a wide range of suggested changes (*diversity*), and the relative ease of adopting those changes (*proximity* to the original input), and also follow the causal laws of the world, e.g., one can hardly lower their educational degree or change their race.

 We are working on adding the following features to DiCE:

-* Incorporating causal constraints when generating counterfactual explanations (check out `feasible-CF branch <https://github.com/interpretml/DiCE/tree/feasible-cf>`_)
-* Support for scikit-learn and other libraries where models are not necessarily differentiable
+* Support for PyTorch and scikit-learn models
 * Support for using DiCE for debugging machine learning models
 * Support for other algorithms for generating counterfactual explanations
+* Incorporating causal constraints when generating counterfactual explanations ( Checkout the DiCE_getting_started_feasible.ipynb in notebooks )

 Contributing